neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.advancements.DisplayInfo` now takes in a `ClientAsset` instead of only a `ResourceLocation` for the background texture
 - `net.minecraft.client.model`
     - `AdultAndBabyModelPair` - Holds two `Model` instances that represents the adult and baby of some entity.
+    - `ChickenModel#createBaseChickenModel` - Creates the default chicken model.
+    - `ColdChickenModel` - A variant model for a chicken in cold temperatures.
     - `ColdCowModel` - A variant model for a cow in cold temperatures.
     - `ColdPigModel` - A variant model for a big in cold temperatures.
     - `CowModel#createBaseCowModel` - Creates the base model for a cow.
     - `PigModel#createBasePigModel` - Creates the default pig model.
     - `WarmCowModel` - A variant model for a cow in warm temperatures.
 - `net.minecraft.client.renderer.entity`
+    - `ChickenRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
     - `CowRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
     - `PigRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
 - `net.minecraft.client.renderer.entity.state.CowRenderState` - A render state for a cow entity.